 - Up to Eleven if you're born a Gangsta.

 - If the player character has a child, there may be cards where the player can chose between being a good parent, or an abusive one.

-- Anti-Frustration Feature: In some instances, if you die, the game will let you keep on living if you watch a 30 seconds ad.
+- Anti-Frustration Feature: The game can become frustrating when many of your incarnations in a row end up dying in their 20's or 30's.
+In some instances, if you die, the game will let you keep on living if you watch a 30 seconds ad.

 - Back from the Dead: Probabily a developer's oversight, but when the player's body reaches old age, it is possible for them to receive a card telling that their parents passed away, just to a few in-game years later receiving a card telling that their parents are getting a divorce, or about how their mother is getting old and forgetful.